rust-embedded-community/meta/README.md

 If you'd like to suggest a project to be moved to the community, please open an issue and tell us about it.

+For detailed instructions on how to transfer repositories, please refer to [TRANSFER.md](TRANSFER.md).

 ## Crates.io

 We're happy to be added as Owners on crates.io for projects we host.
 We can then help co-ordinate pushing out updates when something elsewhere in the ecosystem causes breakage.
 Open an issue if you want to discuss this.